 Even if you don’t end up working as a scientist, writing a laboratory report helps you to develop graduate capabilities.
 In addition to gaining knowledge and developing skills in a particular discipline of study, it is expected that you will leave university with a range of skills that will be useful to you in many future situations.
 Some of the graduate capabilities you can develop by writing a lab report include inquiry research skills (locating suitable sources of information), critical thinking and problem solving skills, quantitative literacy skills, the ability to work in a team, and of course, the ability to communicate clearly and effectively in writing.

 Double space your report (except reference list & appendix) and make headings centred and in bold UPPER CASE.
 Number all pages.
 Use 12 point Times New Roman or Arial font.
 Write paragraphs; do not use dot points.
-The sample Science Laboratory Report below will give you a clear idea of formatting requirements.

 See the information under the tab ‘Scientific Writing Style’ for guidelines about how to write your report in a scientific writing style.